sidlovskyy/RandomStringGenerator/readme.txt

-This library allows to generate random strings using fluent configuration.
+This library (of almost single public class :)) allows to generate random strings using fluent configuration.
 It may be used for example for random password generation.

 Example of code: